17 Easter Food Traditions From Around the World

 1. Eggs

-One of the most recognized Easter symbols is the egg.
-Easter food traditions around the world celebrate this emblem of life and rebirth.
-From children hunting decorated hard-boiled or chocolate eggs in the United States to making and eating stuffed eggs in Poland, the egg is an integral part of Easter celebrations around the world.
-Eggs turn up as both an ingredient and decoration for many seasonal treats.
+From children hunting decorated hard-boiled or chocolate eggs in countries like the United States to making and eating stuffed eggs in Poland, the egg remains an integral part of Easter celebrations around the world.

 2. Lamb

-Lamb is a popular main dish on Easter in the U.S. and throughout Europe, such as the roast lamb common in the U.K. and Greece, or the French gigot d’agneau pascal, a rich, slow-cooked lamb stew often served with spring vegetables.
-Lamb can even be found throughout the holiday feast in the form of butter or cheese molded into the shape of the animal or appearing on adorable cakes and desserts.
+Eating lamb on Easter is popular in the U.S. and throughout Europe, such as roast lamb in the U.K. and Greece.
+Another variation of this typical Easter foodis the French gigot d’agneau pascal, a rich, slow-cooked lamb stew often served with spring vegetables.

 3. Ham